numso/dallinosmun.com/readme.md

 ### Prerequisites

-You must have Node 7.9.0 / npm 4.2.0 installed
+You must have Node 8 and yarn installed

 ### For Development

-* npm run dev
+* yarn dev

 ### For Production

-* npm run build
+* yarn build
-* npm start
+* open dist/index.html

 ## Todo